ForomePlatform/anfisa/doc/user/suppl/dtree_syntax.rst

 Syntax principles
 =================

-There are three levels of details in description of Decision Tree Python dialect:
+There are three levels of details in the description of the **Decision Tree** Python dialect:

-- **neccessary level**: the dialect deals with very restricted subset of Python, so only small amount of Python constructions are allowed in it; below is complete description of this subset
+- **necessary level**: the dialect deals with a very restricted subset of Python, so only small a amount of Python constructions are allowed in it; below is the complete description of this subset

 - **good practice level**: some constructs discussed below are recommended as "good practice";
   similar constructs that are not considered good practices could be refactored to their "good practice" analogues